terrapane/aescrypt_win/README.md

 8. Select Release and x64 from the build configuration settings at the top of the Visual Studio IDE.
 9. Select Build->Build Solution.
-This will build the AES Crypt for Windows with an output aescrypt.msi in the Setup\Release folder.
+This will build the AES Crypt for Windows with an output aescrypt_gui-x.y.z.msi in the Setup\Release folder, where x.y.z refer to the version number of the build.